godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 If you don't manage your stock, you should **disable** this option - it will simply work as an alphabetical sort if all products are just "In Stock" without inventory managed.

-= Why can't on-sale sorting work for variable products? = Simple products and variable products use two different "keys" to indicate if they're on stock.
+= Why can't on-sale sorting work for variable products? = Simple products and variable products use two different "keys" to indicate if they're on sale.
 As a result, we can't order products using two different keys, so we've used the key that indicates a simple product's sale price in this plugin.

 We don't anticipate changing this in the foreseeable future, as we've spent a couple hours trying to get the custom search query to work, but WooCommerce core adds search parameters that conflict with it, and we haven't found a suitable work-around.